bassdman/pluginize/README.md

     onInitPlugin: SyncHook { }
     log: [Function], //you can log sth with result.log(xxx)
     disableKeyCheck: [Function],
-    addHooks: [Function], // you can add hooks with result.addHooks
     on: [Function] // you can listen to hooks with result.on() }
 ```